Have you been injured in an accident that wasn't your fault?

 - that party owed you a duty of care (liability).

 Are there any other factors that could affect my right to claim?

 Yes.
 In reality, a number of factors can impact whether a successful compensation claim will be possible, such as the circumstances of your accident or whether there is an untraceable defendant.

-We would be happy to give you a definitive answer.
-Speak to a legal expert now on 0800 612 7456.
-Alternatively, find out if you have a claim with our Online Claim Checker:
+We would be happy to give you a clearer answer.
+Speak to a legal expert now on 0800 376 1001.
+Alternatively, find out if you have a claim with our Online Claim Checker.